Visualizing Missing Surfaces In Colonoscopy Videos using Shared Latent Space Representations: Results

 There is no ground truth for missed surfaces in OC data.
 To make a quantitative analysis, we texture a VC colon to create ground truth missed surface data.
 This is done by taking texture from OC frames, and mapping them on the VC colon mesh.
 Our method achieved an average per-pixel accuracy score of 81\% and a Dice coefficient of .667 for the textured VC frames, despite the fact that surface area occluded by deep folds is difficult to predict in a single frame without additional information such as colon topology.
 Per-pixel accuracy is computed after converting the images into binary images based areas classified as missed:

 where $TP$ and $TN$ are the number of true positive and true negative pixels and $d$ is the number of pixels in the image.
 The textured VC results are shown in the last three rows of Figure \ref{fig:unc}.
-Complete videos are included in the supplement\footnote{Supplementary Video: https://tinyurl.com/y2dfwlc9}.
+Complete videos are included in the supplement\footnote{Supplementary Video: \url{https://youtu.be/x1-wwCiYeC0}}.

 We added a noise loss to our model to generate realistic OC images from given OC or VC images.
 The generated images have the same underlying geometry as the input image but vary in lighting, specular reflections and texture, as shown in Figure \ref{fig:noise}.
 The first two rows show VC to OC images.
 The last two rows show results for our OC to OC mapping.
 Just like the OC input, the model generates different lighting, specular reflections and texture.
 Note that the texture changes are more subtle than the changes in specular reflection and lighting.
 This will be addressed in future work.